lfontanez/robot-pollinator-game/README.md

 ## How to Play

 1. **Score Points:** Match the pollen color to the female flower color to earn 100 points.
 Wrong color matches will deduct 100 points.
-2. **Win Condition:** Reach 1000 points within 3 minutes to win the game.
+2. **Win Condition:** Reach 1000 points within 90 seconds to win the game.

 ## Game Settings